Asian Eyelid Surgery

 Jump To:

-Thank you for visiting Houston Oculofacial Plastic Surgery to learn more about Asian eyelid surgery and the specialized cosmetic and reconstructive surgical care we provide to our Asian patients.
-Oculofacial plastic surgeon Dr. Mirwat Sami is honored to receive referrals from around the world and most importantly, from her Asian patients.
+Discover Asian eyelid surgery and the specialized cosmetic and reconstructive surgical care we offer to our Asian patients at Houston Oculofacial Plastic Surgery.
+Oculofacial plastic surgeon Dr. Mirwat Sami is honored to receive referrals from around the world and, most importantly, from her Asian patients.

 CHOOSING THE RIGHT SURGEON FOR YOUR ASIAN EYELID LIFT

-As an oculoplastic surgeon will attest, Asian blepharoplasty is the most challenging blepharoplasty to perform and for that reason alone you want to ensure you choose a surgeon with extensive experience and a great aesthetic sense.
+As an oculoplastic surgeon will attest, Asian blepharoplasty is the most challenging blepharoplasty to perform.
+For that reason, you want to make sure you choose a surgeon with extensive experience and a great aesthetic sense.
 Here at Houston Oculofacial Plastic Surgery, Dr. Sami has seen every “variation in the theme” and, through her meticulous work, has developed special expertise in Asian blepharoplasty.

-At Houston Oculofacial Plastic Surgery, we pride ourselves on our compassionate patient care, our sensitivity and understanding of each patient’s needs, and our drive for excellence.
+At Houston Oculofacial Plastic Surgery, we take pride in our compassionate patient care, our sensitivity and understanding of each patient’s needs, and our commitment to excellence.
 Our goal is to help you and your loved ones feel welcome, comfortable, and 100% satisfied with your experience.

 HOW ARE ASIAN EYELIDS DIFFERENT?

 Each individual, Asian or otherwise, has a unique appearance to their eyelids.
-There are variations in the appearance of the crease, amount of fat, skin, and symmetry with the other side.
+There are variations in the appearance of the crease, amount of fat, skin texture, and symmetry compared to the other side.

 Asian patients often have an indistinct or “single” upper eyelid crease.
 This makes the eyelids look heavier and droopier.
-In an Asian eyelid, the anatomy is more complex with structural differences including incomplete or multiple creases, different locations and content of fat pads, and thicker skin.
+In an Asian eyelid, the anatomy is more complex, with structural differences including incomplete or multiple creases, varying locations and contents of fat pads, and thicker skin.
 Dr. Sami recognizes these differences and provides meticulous surgical care to maximize the results for her Asian patients.

 WHY CONSIDER ASIAN EYELID SURGERY?